Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 Pressing enter (carriage return) is the same as clicking on button labeled  'Interlingua Contains'.

-Having decided this, the first thing I did was add the Interlingta->English dictionary to the local Git repository.
+Having decided this, the first thing I did was add the Interlingua->English dictionary to the local Git repository.

 - [1] copy the file into the local repository
 - [2] "git add" to make the repository aware of the file